They Thought This HIV Strategy Couldn't Work. But It Did

 The idea was that these community health workers, who understood their patients' lives and languages, could make a difference.
 "What PopART has shown is how important local health workers can be," says Maryam Shahmanesh, an associate professor at University College London and an HIV prevention and sexual health expert.

-Rosemary Phiri, now 34 years old, a Zambian with no medical training, found a listing for health workers while looking for a job in her local newspaper.
+Rosemary Phiri, a Zambian with no medical training, found a listing for health workers while looking for a job in her local newspaper.
 She wound up overseeing 112 workers in the program and went out on community visits.

-"It was an amazing experience for me," she says.
+"It was an amazing experience for me," says Phiri, now 34 years old.
 "At first people were not sure what was going on."
 Testing centers existed in some of the towns already, but this was a door-to-door effort.
 "When people realized we were there to help them stop this terrible infection, they became so receptive," she says.
 "They saw we were there for their own good."

 Myron Cohen, a professor at the University of North Carolina, calls the new study "a road map."
 Cohen is a principal investigator in a worldwide collaboration of researchers who run clinical trials on AIDS interventions, including this one.
 Cohen had headed the study that in 2011 showed that intensive attention — frequent visits to the health center and counseling on risk reduction and the use of condoms — and antiretroviral drugs can stop transmission between partners when one is known to be HIV-positive.